Lahti: Population

 The city of Lahti has inhabitants, making it the most populous municipality in Finland.
 The Lahti region has inhabitants, making it the fifth largest region in Finland after Helsinki, Tampere, Turku and Oulu.
 Lahti is home to 2% of Finland's population.
 11% of the population has a foreign background, which is close to the national average.
 However, it is lower than in the major Finnish cities of Helsinki, Espoo, Tampere, Vantaa or Turku.

 Languages

 Lahti is a monolingual Finnish-speaking municipality.
-As of 2024, the majority of the population, persons, spoke Finnish as their first language.
+The majority of the population, persons, spoke Finnish as their first language.
 In addition, the number of Swedish speakers was persons of the population.
 Foreign languages were spoken by of the population.
 As English and Swedish are compulsory school subjects, functional bilingualism or trilingualism acquired through language studies is not uncommon.

 At least 100 different languages are spoken in Lahti.
-The most commonly spoken foreign languages are Russian (2.8%), Arabic (1.1%), Estonian (0.6%), Ukrainian (0.5%) and English (0.3%).
+The most commonly spoken foreign languages are Russian (2.8%), Arabic (1.1%), Ukrainian (1.0%), Estonian (0.7%), Kurdish (0.7%) and English (0.5%).